Modelling the interaction between ethnicity and infectious disease transmission dynamics in Aotearoa New Zealand during the first Omicron wave of the COVID-19 pandemic: Methods

 \subsection{Scenario analysis}

-We created four scenarios to quantify the effect that the disparity in vaccination, disparity in transmission rates, and the assortativity constant had on model results.
-These scenarios, seen in Table \ref{table:quantisation}, took the assortative model fit and did one of three things: set $\epsilon$ to zero to measure the effect of assortativity on the model; set all transmission rates to the national transmission rates; or set all vaccination rates to the national vaccination rates.
-These scenarios conserve the total number of vaccinations and the national transmission rates.
+We created four scenarios to quantify the effect that the ethnic disparity in vaccination rates, disparity in transmission rates, and the assortativity constant had on model results.
+These scenarios, seen in Table \ref{tab:quantisation}, took the assortative model fit and made one of the following changes: set $\epsilon=0$ to measure the effect of assortativity on the model; set all vaccination rates to the population-average vaccination rates; or set all transmission rates to the population-average transmission rates.
+These scenarios conserve the total number of vaccinations and the average transmission rate.